qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

   vertex will appear on the edge, not at the cursor position; therefore, it should be moved if necessary.
 * **Deleting vertices**: After selecting vertices for deletion, click the :kbd:`Delete` key.
-Note that you cannot use the |mActionNodeTool|
+Note that you cannot use the |nodeTool|
   :sup:`Node Tool` to delete a complete feature; QGIS will ensure it retains the minimum number of vertices for the feature type you are working on.
-  To delete a complete feature use the |mActionDeleteSelected|
+  To delete a complete feature use the |deleteSelected|
   :sup:`Delete Selected` tool.
 * **Moving vertices**: Select all the vertices you want to move.
 Click on a selected vertex or edge and drag in the direction you wish to move.
 All